chinchalinchin/being-and-death/01_introduction.md

 [^11]: This signals a missing dimension to **Kant**'s rough draft of ontology of `noumena` vs `phenomena`.
 In other words, appearance and phenomena are not identical, for there are phenomenal apprehensions that do not reside in the appearances we attach to the world.
 This is one of **Frege**'s greatest contributions to philosophy.
 [^12]: **Frege** deserves full credit for his discovery that numbers are mappings between sets, i.e. concepts.
 However, as he made this discovery over a hundred years ago, we have updated the language of our analysis to reflect our modern understanding of his ideas.
 [^13]: We should say, properly, "_through the metaphysics of assertion and logic_", but we only wish to bring into relief at the current moment in time the contingency of Being on negation.
+[^14]: Do not be mislead by the notion of _space_ used here.
+This is not the _space_ of distance, but the _space_ of relation, where a thing exists through the logical necessity of its form.
+The relation "_is equal to_" applies not only to distances, but just as well to abstract concepts, as seen in the phrase "_speed of the car is equal to the angle of the speedometer multiplied by a constant_".
+Relations operate on domains of concepts, and it of this space made of the totality of relational domains that we now speak.

 ### Concept